alobaili/UsersListerAndTimeConverter/README.md

 # UsersListerAndTimeConverter
-An app that lists users and converts time from 12 hour format to 24 hour format
+An app that lists users and converts time from 12 hour format to 24 hour format.

 The app is consisted of two tabs.